Kerala Fish Fry: South Indian Spiced Pan-Fried Fish

 My mother-in-law made this for us on her recent visit.
 Her version is extra spicy, mine is tempered down a bit (but if you like to breathe smoke, feel free to use more cayenne!).

-This marinade is packed with flavour – ginger, garlic, and lime juice, plus turmeric and fiery cayenne.
+This masala fish fry marinade is packed with flavour – ginger, garlic, and lime or lemon juice, plus turmeric powder and fiery red chili powder (or cayenne).

 If you are intimidated by cooking fish, this is a great place to start.
 It’s a super flavourful, versatile recipe.